-CIA Grilling Tips: How to Mark a Steak
+CIA Grilling Tips: How to Get Grill Marks on Steak

 In addition to making a visually appealing pattern, this method also produces what food scientists call the Maillard Reaction—a complex browning reaction that turns meat golden brown when cooked and results in a big flavor.